Penn State Center Pittsburgh team is your liaison to Penn State resources.

 Naomi Ritter, MA

-Naomi became the program manager of the CITY program in June 2017 and was the program assistant since 2015.
-She leads program planning and implementation for the Penn State Community Innovation Training for Youth (CITY) Program, as well as 4-H youth development initiatives.
-Some of her other responsibilities include student recruitment and providing data and policy analysis for youth programs.
-Naomi Received her B.A. in Rhetoric and Political Science and Master of Arts in Social Public Policy from Duquesne University.
+Naomi conducts program management, planning and implementation for the Penn State Community Innovation Training for Youth (CITY) Program and related youth development initiatives.
+By incorporating elements of STEAM education, project-based learning and mentorship program, Naomi works with community partners to help Pittsburgh Public high school students to achieve their post-secondary education goals.
+Naomi received a B.A. in Rhetoric and Political Science and Master of Arts in Social Public Policy from Duquesne University.

 Lisa Kunst Vavro, MLA, RLA, ASLA